JvanKatwijk/qt-dab/README.md

 While it is not very complicated to generate an executable for either Qt-DAB or dabMini, for Linux-x64 appImages exist  for both Qt-DAB and dabMini.
 For Windows an installer is available.

-The main difference between 3.7 and its predecessor is the introduction of **skipTables**.
-Such a table allows the specification of channels that can be skipped duting a scan.

 Qt-DAB makes extensive use of a GUI.
 Personally, grown up in the time of ASR-33 terminals and "command lines", I often prefer a simple command line